-The Company incurred \$927 share issuance costs, including \$746 underwriters' commission and expenses paid in cash and issued 2,566,426 underwriter compensation warrants exercisable at CAD 0.175 until May 11, 2025.
+The Company incurred \$927 share issuance costs, including \$746 underwriter commission and reimbursement and \$181 legal and regulatory expenses.
+In addition, the Company issued 2,566,426 underwriter compensation warrants exercisable at CAD 0.175 until May 11, 2025.

 The agent warrants issued are considered equity-settled share-based payments for the services related to the share issuance.
-Thus, these warrants were valued at \$136 under the Black-Scholes option-pricing model and recorded in equity with the assumptions: 80% volatility, two years expected life, 3.65% risk-free interest rate and nil dividend rate.
+Thus, these warrants were valued at \$136 using the Black-Scholes option-pricing model and recorded in equity with the assumptions: 80% volatility, two years expected life, 3.65% risk-free interest rate and nil dividend rate.